jfreeland01/Pipeline_ATACSeq/README.md

 ```

 ### **Filter ChrM, DNA scaffold, and 'Decoy' Reads**
-Mitochondiral reads should be removed as they, like unaligned reads, do not provide any information about chromatin accessibility (chrM).
+Mitochondrial reads should be removed as they, like unaligned reads, do not provide any information about chromatin accessibility (chrM).
 Unplaced and random DNA scaffolds should also be removed, as they are unlikely to reflect the chromatin accessibility of known, structured genomic loci.
 Decoy reads should be removed as decoy sequences are added to a reference genome to mitigate ambiguous read alignment.
-Decoy sequences largely do not correspond to function genomic loci and often represent technical artifacts or poorly chracterized regions.
+Decoy sequences largely do not correspond to function genomic loci and often represent technical artifacts or poorly characterized regions.
 [Samtools](https://github.com/samtools/samtools) is used again.

 ```
 # view      extracts BAM file and outputs as SAM (human-readable) to allow us to filter